-Let’s first look at the types of eclipses, when and where you can see an upcoming eclipse, some online eclipse resources, how to plan your eclipse photo, the best eclipse camera gear and recommended camera settings.
+First, let’s look at the types of eclipses, when and where you can see an upcoming eclipse, some online eclipse resources, how to plan your eclipse photo, and the best eclipse camera gear, and recommended camera settings.
 Finally, we’ll close with a few compositional ideas and suggestions to improve your lunar eclipse photography.

 Types of Eclipses